logo2

 Expansion to L'Anse

-The businessmen of L'Anse and Baraga for some time had been corresponding with the Miswald brothers about restarting the L'Anse brewery (36), which had been idle for almost three years following the death of its proprietor, Emil Meisler (1).
+The businessmen of L'Anse and Baraga had been corresponding for some time with the Miswald brothers about restarting the L'Anse brewery (36), which had been idle for almost three years following the death of its proprietor, Emil Meisler (1).
 In late Nov 1895, Martin visited L'Anse to see what arrangements could be made (36).
 In early Dec 1895, the Miswald brothers leased the L'Anse brewery from owner T. W. Edwards (1).
 Martin would move his family to L'Anse where he could give his personal attention to the L'Anse brewery, while the "other brothers" would tend to the business in Ontonagon (37).
-The newspaper then announced on 01 Feb 1896 that the brewery was in running order (2).
+The newspaper announced on 01 Feb 1896 that the brewery was in running order (2).

 Newspaper ad – Jun 1896